HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 The 'rest line' is effectively the point of no disturbance, zero amplitude - neither compression or rarefaction.

-You can think of a sound wave as a pressure wave - a continuous variation of high and low pressure regions of the wave.
+You can think of a sound wave as an oscillating pressure wave - a continuous variation of high and low pressure regions of the wave.

 The diagram above illustrate the simulation of sound waves by push and pulling on a slinky spring to create pulses of energy being transmitted along the slinky spring (the 'medium').
 Its a good simulation of the compression and rarefaction behaviour of a longitudinal wave.